bouvet-openlab/typescript-angular-workshop/README.md

 Go to [http://localhost:8080/#/public](http://localhost:8080/#/public), hit the Search button and verify that there is a new Location column with a description for each book.

 **Note** that since our changes didn't require us to create new files, we didn't need to add any `<script>` imports to the `app\index.html`.
-This will be required when you work on other features and add new files.
+This will be required when you work on other features and add new files (although the TypeScript compiler also has the `--out` parameter which concatenates all `.ts` files into a single `.js` file.
+You can play with this setting in the `gulpfile.js`, but know that there are some ordering issues with Angular (app.ts needs to be the first compiled file, which it currently is not)).

 [See the Wiki for more details regarding the other features](https://github.com/bouvet-openlab/typescript-angular-workshop/wiki)